 Aurora Time has a variety of cruises and boats that you can choose from; From a short sunset cruise on a traditional "gozzo" to an all day tour of the coast on a luxurious wooden sailboat.
 You can also rent small a zodiac to captain yourself.
 If you are visiting Capri for the just day, save the time you would spend at lunch in a restaurant and have Ristorante Michel'Angelo organize lunch onboard for you.

-Looking for more information about what to do on pretty islands?
-Download my ebooks Amalfi Coast Travel Essentials and Ponza Travel Essentials
+Looking for more information about what to do on pretty Italian islands?
+Download my ebook Ponza Travel Essentials